 Federal Estate Taxes

 California does not impose an estate tax, but the federal government does.
 After someone passes away, the only tax imposed on his or her California state will be a federal estate tax.
 If you have held property in another state that imposes a state-level estate tax, your estate could be required to pay federal and state-level estate taxes.
 Only estates worth a certain amount of money need to pay estate taxes.

 As of 2023, there is a $12.92 million per individual exemption for federal estate taxes.
-This exemption is indexed to inflation and is currently $11,700,000.
+This exemption is indexed to inflation annually.
 Only people who passed away with an estate over this amount will need to pay federal estate taxes.
 Approximately two out of every 1,000 people who passed away will be subject to this federal estate tax.

 When a California resident passes away with an estate valued less than the exemption amount, their estate will not be subject to federal estate taxes.
 There is no California inheritance tax.
 In short, the beneficiaries and heirs will be able to inherit the property free of taxes.
 They will not need to pay an income tax on the property, either, because property inherited from someone else is not considered ordinary income.
 The only exception to this general rule involves retirement accounts.
 When one person inherits a retirement account, they will be subject to income taxes as they withdraw the assets from the account.

 What if I Sell My Deceased Parent’s Home?

 Have you inherited your parents’ home after their deaths?
 You may be wondering what kind of taxes you have to pay if you sell their property.
 You will have to pay capital gains taxes based on the property’s value at your parents’ time of death.